vitmalina/mquery/README.md

 #### eq()

-Returns a collection with the element at index.
+Returns a collection with the element at the index.

 ```js
 $(element).eq(index) // => collection